Seinzu/Mereology/README.md

         ExampleThing.__super__.constructor.apply(this, arguments);
     }

-Now, you can do the specific things that are required for
+Now, you can do the specific things that are required for the type of thing that you want to make.

 ### Model ###